4 fashion insiders reveal how COVID-19 is altering the industry

 Fashion is a pendulum.
 It shifts from one extreme to another, and that will happen again here.”

-Clara Chappez, the chief business officer of the global secondhand marketplace Vestiaire Collective, agrees.
+Clara Chappaz, the chief business officer of the global secondhand marketplace Vestiaire Collective, agrees.
 “The crisis has put sustainability—and the human touch on the planet—even more in the spotlight,” she says.
 According to a newly released Boston Consulting Group (BCG) survey of 7,000 global consumers commissioned by Vestiaire, 70% of secondhand shoppers in 2020 are motivated to buy used goods because it is more sustainable, while only 62% said the same in 2018.
-Chappez believes that secondhand goods are not only more sustainable; they are also cheaper than buying new products.
+Chappaz believes that secondhand goods are not only more sustainable; they are also cheaper than buying new products.
 This is important to consumers who might be tightening their belts.
 (Others are selling their luxury goods to generate some money during this time.)
 BCG’s research suggests that secondhand fashion could grow from occupying 21% to 27% of closets over the next three years, thanks in part to the fact that consumers have leaned so heavily into resale sites during this period.

 Gurung says that designers are also pondering their environmental footprint.
 He was recently selected to be part of a CFDA residency focused on rebuilding his supply chain to make it more eco-friendly.
 But over the last six months, he’s been thinking about his impact in deeper ways.
 For years, people have talked about fashion as superficial, focused on helping people escape reality through beautiful, expensive garments.
 But Gurung believes the role of the fashion designer has shifted.
 “Fashion doesn’t exist in a vacuum—we’re part of culture,” Gurung says.
 “Designers are storytellers: The only time any of us should design a collection is if we have something substantial to say.”